Trinity Historical Society Archives

 The Archives' 20 metres of textual records date from the 18th to the 20th century.
 They include the records of businesses such as Slade's, Grieve and Bremner, Ryan Brothers, the Green Family Forge; court records and magistrates records; parish and church records, including records of many of the churches of the resettled communities that were formerly part of the Parish of Trinity; records of the Trinity Benefit Club, going back to its inaugural meeting in 1838; The Trinity Mutual Marine Insurance Company, and other societies and organizations; school records; crew agreements; voters' lists; census material; records of the Commissioners of Roads; and Poor Relief, as well as a collection of individual manuscripts, and an extensive, fully catalogued collection of historic and contemporary photographs.

 The archives has extensive material available for people researching their family history.
 Sources include:

 Parish records for Trinity, Port Rexton and Bonavista

 The archives is always pleased to receive donations of all kinds of archival material to add to its collections.
 Any and all material that provides insight into the people and communities of the Trinity area are of value to the archives.

 Anyone wishing to donate material to the archives should contact the Archivist.

 The Archives will conduct research for people who are unable to visit in person.
+Please feel free to contact the Archivist for futher assistance.
 A nominal fee is charged for this service.